“Prepare to be dazzled!”

 The computer room door snapped shut on their laughter.

 …The CASE building was their last stop before the dorm.
 They started in the basement at Dr. Rebar’s machine shop.
 Not there.
 Next, they went upstairs to Bische’s lab.
 Dr. Bische, head of the Innovation Program, was also their unofficial mentor.
 The three of them had known Bische since middle school and were always welcome in his lab whether he was in class or not.
-The lab was his sanctuary and he was always there, working on one thing other with students or alone.
-But today, the lab was locked and dark.
+The lab was Bische’s sanctuary and he was almost always there, working on one thing other with students or alone.
+But today, surprisingly, the lab was locked and dark.

 Lainie Troy, the building manager, had the office next door to Bische’s lab.
 Mitch tapped on her door.
 “Excuse me, Ms. Troy.”